Taimur-Shabbir/taimur-shabbir.github.io/_posts/2022-04-02-SQL-Ecommerce.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/ecommerceImages/revenue_by_month.png" alt="None">

+### Interpretation & Takeaway

+As we can see, there is a sustained and considerable rise in Total and Average Monthly Revenue during the Spring and Summer months (months 3 through 8).
+For the winter and autumn months, we see a lower sustained level of sales, apart from a spike in December which is likely due to Christmas and New Year's Eve holidays

+Together, these observations do seem to indicate there is an element of seasonality involved.
+However, we still need to be careful in making generalisations because we have less than 2 year of data.
+Our conclusions would be more valid if we had, say, 5 years' worth of data.
+But for now it seems that the spring and summer months are correlated with an uptick in sales for Maven Toys

-### Q6) Is there a difference in product category popularity between Summer and Winter months?
+## Q6) Is there a difference in product category popularity between Summer and Winter months?

 ```SQL